Ultimaker transforms into a platform business driving innovation and growth globally

 New platform strategy and software plans, launched at Ultimaker Transformation Summit, leverage unique Ecosystem

-UTRECHT, Netherlands, April 20, 2021 /PRNewswire/ -- Increasing volatility in global markets, driven by events such as the current pandemic, highlight the need for businesses to increase the flexibility of their operations.
+SINGAPORE - Media OutReach - 23 April 2021 - Increasing volatility in global markets, driven by events such as the current pandemic, highlight the need for businesses to increase the flexibility of their operations.
 Some turned to 3D printing technology and solutions to stay on top of their supply chains.
-Ultimaker, a leader in the professional 3D printing industry, today enables companies to make the most of their operations by bundling all Ultimaker 3D printers with Ultimaker Essentials software.
+Ultimaker , a leader in the professional 3D printing industry, today enables companies to make the most of their operations by bundling all Ultimaker 3D printers with Ultimaker Essentials software .
 This gives customers one platform to fully leverage the Ultimaker Ecosystem, offering the largest diversity of products and services in the industry.
 Today's announcement at the Ultimaker Transformation Summit also includes the launch of two new software subscription plans, Ultimaker Professional and Ultimaker Excellence, to help businesses globally scale and professionalize 3D printing.

 The Platform